Abdullahalbishri/SmartHome/README.md

 # SmartHome
 Graduation project for Embedded system course
-In Proteus simulation you need to a sign com port to bluetooth module by add com port in your computer bluetooth options and choose the same port in bluetooth modeul.
+In Proteus simulation you need to a sign com port to bluetooth module by add com port in your computer bluetooth options and choose the same port in bluetooth moduel.
 I used my real mobile phone to connect with smart housesystem using serial bluetooth terminal application. the commands list: send 1 to switch on device #1